-Full TitleA Two-Arm, Phase 1b, Open-Label, Dose Escalation Study of ME-401 in Subjects with Relapsed/Refractory Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma (CLL/SLL) or Follicular Lymphoma (FL) and an Open-Label Study of ME-401 in Combination with Rituximab in Subjects with Relapsed/Refractory CLL/SLL or B-cell Non-Hodgkin’s Lymphoma.
+Full TitleA Three-Arm Study of ME-401 Monotherapy in Subjects with Relapsed/Refractory Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma (CLL/SLL) or Follicular Lymphoma (FL), of ME-401 in Combination with Rituximab in Subjects with Relapsed/Refractory CLL/SLL or B-cell Non-Hodgkin’s Lymphoma (NHL), and of ME-401 in Combination with Zanubrutinib in Subjects with Relapsed/Refractory CLL/SLL or B-cell NHL

 ME-401 is an investigational drug that works by inhibiting PI3K delta, a protein that plays a critical role in the growth of certain blood cancer cells.
 In this study, researchers are seeking the best dose of ME-401 to give to patients with chronic lymphocytic leukemia/small lymphocytic leukemia (CLL/SLL) or follicular lymphoma that has come back or continued growing despite prior therapy.
 ME-401 is taken orally (by mouth).